The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 From the giants of the wild to small birds of the sky.

-Apart from having the largest concentration of wild cats, it is also home to the rare species of Black Rhino.
+In addition to having the largest concentration of wild cats, it is home to the rare Black Rhino.

 Despite that, the giraffe is missing from this list.